rekalogika/rekalogika.dev/docs/mapper/02-object/01-map.md

 ## Virtual Properties

 A property may be 'virtual', i.e. it has a getter and setter, but no actual property.
-In this case, you can place the `#[Map]` attribute on either the getter or setter methods:
+In this case, you can place the `#[Map]` attribute on the getter or setter methods:

 ```php
 class Person